ericdai5/ericdai5/README.md

-# 🌎🌏🌍
+# 🌅

-Interested in tools of thought interfaces and human-centered computing.
+Interested in interfaces and human-centered computing.
 I am a candidate for MSE in Computer Science at Penn. </br>
 More on me @ [my website](https://www.ericdai.me/). </br>

 Want to collaborate?
 Reach out to me at my [email](mailto:ericdai2000@gmail.com) (ericdai2000@gmail.com) </br>